icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [scikit-multiflow](https://github.com/scikit-multiflow/scikit-multiflow) - A machine learning framework for multi-output/multi-label and stream data.
 * [Lightwood](https://github.com/mindsdb/lightwood) - A Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamlessly with objective to build predictive models with one line of code.
 * [bayeso](https://github.com/jungtaekkim/bayeso) - A simple, but essential Bayesian optimization package, written in Python.
+* [mljar-supervised](https://github.com/mljar/mljar-supervised) - An Automated Machine Learning (AutoML) python package for tabular data.
+It can handle: Binary Classification, MultiClass Classification and Regression.
+It provides explanations and markdown reports.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization